Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-1. Mrs. Williams lived in a big street.
+1. Mrs. Williams lived in a large house in the countryside.

 Text 214